elizavetachvorda/Python-projects/README.md

 ### Dataset Columns:

-age: Age of the primary beneficiary
+- age: Age of the primary beneficiary
-sex: Gender of the insurance contractor (female, male)
+- sex: Gender of the insurance contractor (female, male)
-bmi: Body mass index
+- bmi: Body mass index
-children: Number of children covered by health insurance
+- children: Number of children covered by health insurance
-smoker: Smoking status
+- smoker: Smoking status
-region: Residential area in the U.S.
+- region: Residential area in the U.S.
-charges: Individual medical costs billed by health insurance The dataset contains no missing data.
+- charges: Individual medical costs billed by health insurance/ The dataset contains no missing data.

 ## Skills demonstrated in data loading and organization: